klozn/10-javascript/50-web-development/30-angular/codelab04/README.md

 # Codelab04 - Sorting the list, showing info and filtering by name

+We've been guiding you in a very detailed manner through the previous codelabs, it's time to shift gears a little bit.
+You should now grasp the basics of how an Angular app is structured and how the components all work together.
+From now on, we'll purposely not give you the entire solution anymore, which will pose more of a challenge (which is a good thing :innocent:). **Do let us know if you're stuck for longer than an hour, we'll happily help you out!**

+## Sorting
 We now have an application going that fetches all pets from our database and shows them on the screen.
 Time to start adding some features!
 Let's start by applying some basic sorting to our list.
 We'll start with sorting our pets by name.

-We've been guiding you in a very detailed manner through the previous codelabs, it's time to shift gears a little bit.
-You should now grasp the basics of how an Angular app is structured and how the components all work together.
-From now on, we'll purposely not give you the entire solution anymore, which will pose more of a challenge (which is a good thing :innocent:).
-Do let us know if you're stuck for longer than an hour, we'll happily help you out!

 - Remember how we stated that the pets on our screen are in fact an Array of Pets?
 Just like in Java, we have functions available in Typescript to help us work with the contents of our Array.
 Let's write an easy sorting mechanism.

+###Pipes ```|```
 - We want to add a permanent sorting based on the starting letter of our pet's name.
 In other words, we want to sort our pets alphabetically.
 Since we are going to make this permanent, we can simply alter our ``getPets()`` method in ``pet.service.ts``.
 Right now, it reads ``return this.http.get(this.yourVariableName);``.
   We will be changing this so that our response will be sorted.
 In order to do so, we will use the ``pipe`` function which can be invoked on our ``http.get`` command.
 A little background on that: